Theldus/nanvix/src/ubin/PORTS/README.md

 The clean.sh script is also pretty straightforward: it cleans up everything the build.sh script did and leaves the source tree  (from Nanvix) the same as it was before, in general, just delete the binaries. (see existing ones for reference).
-The script should delete the binaries/ folder as one of the steps of the cleaning process.
+The script should delete the binaries/ folder (and build/ as well, if one) as one of the steps of the cleaning process.

+### build/
+Temporary folder, stores objects and binary files.
+This folder basically holds the result files after a `./configure`.
+It is (optionally) created with build.sh and must be removed with clean.sh.

 ### binaries/
 Temporary folder, holds the final binaries.
 This folder should _never_ be